AtharHussain320/nextapp/README.md

 # nextapp
- Coffee shop website using Nextjs, Tailwind CSS
+ Coffee shop website using Nextjs, Tailwind CSS and Typescript